Negligent Misrepresentation: Everything You Need to Know

 For example, if a buyer says that he is lethally allergic to pine wood and asks if a house he wishes to buy is made of pine, the seller should answer truthfully by stating he is unaware if the home is made out of pine wood.
 If the seller states that the home is not made of pine wood, when in fact it is, this would constitute a reckless disregard of the truth, especially when considering the dire consequences.

 Misrepresentation is a civil offense, which means that the case can only be heard in civil court.
 The criminal counterpart to misrepresentation would be a false pretense.
 A court acts as if the transaction had never existed in the first place, otherwise known as rescission, and this remedy is usually the most common solution.
 Negligent misrepresentation is appropriately named because it entails negligence, which is a separate civil offense within itself in regard to the offender.
 Therefore, it is considered a more serious offense than a simple innocent misrepresentation, and it can have its own remedies under negligence cases.

 Fraudulent and negligent misrepresentation constitutes a serious offence, but they can be hard to prove in a court of law.
 Proving intent or past actions can be a tricky feat because most people can simply tell a judge that they did not know it was a lie when he or she made a fraudulent statement.
 Each has its own laws in dealing with such an issue, which is why you should contact an attorney to know the best course of action.

 If you need help with negligent misrepresentation, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.